theathenas/website/index.md

 ![Athena](athena.jpg)

-Join our Slack network.
+If you are interested in joining our Slack network, email Beth at postacathenas@gmail.com.

-Follow our Code of Conduct.
+Our Code of Conduct is here.